Outdoor Clothing Gear

 Wool clothing is very warm, but it takes a long time to dry if it gets wet.

 I recommend fleece clothing for the second layer.
 It is warm and it dries quickly.
-Check out the cute kids' fleece in the right column of this page.

-Here's a good quality womans fleece jacket.
+Here's a good quality women's fleece jacket.

 3. Outer layer